ALMSIVI/novel-tools-py/docs/design.md

 Validators only work on regular titles; special titles do not have indices, so they will always be skipped.
 Validators are also able to handle different sets of indices by "tagging".
 You can assign tags to specific titles in the Matchers, and set up separate Validators for these tags.

 For volume titles, this is pretty straightforward.
 Chapter titles are a little different.
 Some books would reset chapter indices when starting a new volume.
 In this case, the first chapter in every volume is always Chapter 1.
 Other books will not reset; the first chapter in Volume 2 will be the index of the last chapter in Volume 1 plus 1.
-So for [Chapter Validator](/processors/validators/chapter_validator.py), there is an additional `discard_chapters` option, compared with [Volume Validator](/processors/validators/volume_validator.py).
+So for [Chapter Validator](/processors/validators/chapter_validator.py), there is an additional `discard_chapters` option, compared to [Volume Validator](/processors/validators/volume_validator.py).

 ## Transformers